 - Submit official high school/high school equivalent transcripts, if applicable;

 - Satisfy Placement Testing requirements.

-General Education Core — 15 Hours
+Specific General Education Core Elective — 3 Hours

-One additional course from Area I, II, III, or IV
+Select one additional course from Area I, II, III, or IV